MiteraI/Saritasa-HuynhAnhKiet/README.md

 ### Code
 Open the app on your IDE of choice, change the settings in appsettings.json then build the project and **dotnet run**

+### Login to use API
+The app has on seeded user with email: admin@gmail.com and password: admin123.
+So you can login using this account or register a new one.

 ## Approach for the requirements
 - The resource URL should not be simple like upload/1, upload/2 -> Used GUID for upload Id and return the resource Url on the response header in Swagger UI
 - The user can upload either a message or a file on the same API -> Check if file is present then change upload type to FILE and MESSAGE accordingly